DominickSantaMaria/MyHostFrontEndApplication/README.md

 socket to finish.
 3. Added reservation creation code for creating group that will be added to queue with necessary information.

+07-08 Dec 2021:
+1. Added background image to tableTemplate and formatted background for Active Reservations
+2. Created session storage item on tableTemplate to send to User Home Page to display
+3. Create code to parse information set by session storage item to display to user (their current reservation)

 -----------------------------------------------
 # Completed Steps:
 1. Organize and develop created home screen